bakshree/bakshree.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Bakshree Mishra and I am a 2nd year PhD Student in the Department of Computer Science at the University of Illinois, Urbana-Champaign.
+I am Bakshree Mishra and I am a 2nd year PhD Candidate in the Department of Computer Science at the University of Illinois, Urbana-Champaign.
 My primary area of interest is in computer architecture for next-gen algorithms and computations, and I work under the supervision of [Prof. Sarita Adve](https://sadve.cs.illinois.edu).

 Prior to this, I worked as a Machine Learning Engineer + IP Logic Design Engineer at Intel, where I worked on analyzing ML algorithms and accelerating them in hardware.
 I have created custom architectures for CNNs as well as traditional ML classifiers, as well as created a Context Aware Voice/NLP agent.
 On the hardware side, I have owned and designed modules going into both FPGA and SOCs.